axle-dev/ts-narrow/README.md

 - [Library basics](#ts-narrow)

-This library is not supposed to be a schema validator, or a object validator, that's the reason it doesn't support custom messages, for example.
+This library is not supposed to be a schema validator, or a object validator, so it doesn't throw any errors and will always return a boolean response.
 You should use this library as a quick helper to narrow from more generic types, to something that you can work with.

 For example: